antononcube/SoftwareDesignMethodsWithWL-book/README.md

 Part 4, "Domain Specific Languages", has a DSL making overview chapter that is an easy read.
 The rest of the Part 4 chapters are more technical.

-Part 5, "Additional topics", has chapters that might of general interest and although related to the rest of the book largely independent from it.
+Part 5, "Additional topics", has chapters that might be of general interest and although related to the rest of the book largely independent from it.

 Part 6, "Example applications", discusses non-trivial examples of utilizing OOP Design Patterns and Monadic Programming.

+Except Part 6 all other book parts can be read independently.

 ## Comparisons with other programming languages